obniz/obniz/README.md

 ```

 ## Example: integrate two or more obniz
-Not only web to obniz. obniz to obniz is easy too.
+Not only is web-obniz coordination easy, but obniz-obniz coordination is also easy.
 ```javascript
 // control servomotor from potention meter which connected to another obniz. var obnizA = new Obniz("0000-0000");